 Founder | Leigh Keno

-Leigh lectures throughout the country and for more than 18 years has volunteered as an appraiser on the Emmy nominated PBS television program ‘Antiques Roadshow’.
 In 2000, Leigh co-authored Hidden Treasures: Searching for Masterpieces of American Furniture, which recounts some of his most memorable discoveries of American masterpieces.
-Since 2001, Leigh has written monthly furniture and design columns for House Beautiful and This Old House magazines and is currently Editor-at-Large for Traditional Home magazine.
+Leigh has written monthly furniture and design columns for House Beautiful and This Old House magazines and was Editor-at-Large for Traditional Home magazine.
 He was co-host of the internet program “Collect This” for MSN, and co-host of the PBS program “Find” for several seasons.
-Most recently, Leigh was the co-host of ‘Buried Treasure’, a primetime television series on Fox network.
+Most recently, Leigh co-hosted ‘Buried Treasures’ a prime-time television series on Fox network.
 In 2008, Leigh and his brother accompanied First Lady Laura Bush on a History Channel televised tour of the White House, entitled The White House: Behind Closed Doors.